Last Updated : Oct 19,2020

+What is Jowar Flour?
 Jowar flour is made by grinding the small round grains of jowar (white millet).
 When the jowar is ripe and ready to be harvested, the plants are cut and tied in bundles and allowed to dry.
 The bundles are threshed to separate the grains.
 The grains are cleaned, washed, dried and then processed into flour.

 When ground, the flour is creamish white in colour and has a fairly neutral flavour that is sometimes nutty or sweetish. it absorbs flavours well and can be used in a variety of dishes.
 It can be consumed plain, made into porridge, roti and other dishes, or used in combination with other flours.
 It is preferred by the gluten intolerant, and is often cooked as a porridge to be eaten alongside other foods.

-How to select
+How to select Jowar Flour

 • If buying readymade jowar flour, check the manufacturing and expiry date, as well as the seal of the package.